World Nuclear Transport Institute: International cooperation

-Intergovernmental organisations such as the International Atomic Energy Agency (IAEA) and the International Maritime Organization (IMO) play a pivotal role in establishing standards and regulations that apply to radioactive materials transport and it is important that industry views are represented.
-Through its non-governmental status, the WNTI supports the work of the key intergovernmental organisations in promoting an efficient, harmonised international transport safety regime.
+Intergovernmental organisations such as the International Atomic Energy Agency (IAEA) and the International Maritime Organization (IMO) play a crucial role in establishing standards and regulations that apply to radioactive materials transport.
+Through its non-governmental status, the WNTI supports the work of these organizations in promoting an efficient international transport safety regime.

 Exchanges within intergovernmental organisations, with competent authorities and collaboration with related industry organisations such as FORATOM, the Nuclear Energy Institute (NEI), the World Nuclear Association (WNA), the World Institute for Nuclear Security (WINS) and the International Organization for Standardization (ISO) are essential and remain a priority for the WNTI.

 Publication overview

 The WNTI produces technical and factual information to support a background for balanced policies and regulations.
 Scientific and other academic papers are published regularly and presented to key officials including regulators.
 The WNTI public website provides information on nuclear transport including the nuclear fuel cycle, non-fuel cycle transport, regulations, packages and also includes an image library.